nunojusto/CHIP-rf/README.rst

-rpi-rf
+CHIP-rf
 ======

 Introduction
 ------------

-Python module for sending and receiving 433/315MHz LPD/SRD signals with generic low-cost GPIO RF modules on a Raspberry Pi.
+Python module for sending and receiving 433/315MHz LPD/SRD signals with generic low-cost GPIO RF modules on a CHIP Computer for Next Thing Co (NTC).
+This was ported from rpi-rf module

-Protocol and base logic ported ported from `rc-switch`_.
+Protocol and base logic ported from `rc-switch`_.

 Supported hardware
 ------------------

-Most generic 433/315MHz capable modules (cost: ~2€) connected via GPIO to a Raspberry Pi.
+Most generic 433/315MHz capable modules (cost: ~2€) connected via GPIO to a CHIP computer.

 .. figure:: http://i.imgur.com/vG89UP9.jpg
    :alt: 433modules